-Cats with down syndrome-like symptoms also require extra care.
+Cats with Down Syndrome-like symptoms may require extra care.
 They might need a special diet, as well as a few more visits to the vet than most other cats.
 They're also less independent than your average kitty and ill-equipped for dealing with hazardous situations, like crossing the road.
 As such, these cats are best suited to the indoor life, where their owners can keep a watchful eye over them.

 "We get comments all the time like I hope they find a cure," said Lauren.
 "But there's no need.
 She's happy, she's healthy, and she's very well-loved."

-These stories prove that all cats can live life to the fullest, no matter what challenges they have to overcome.
-And while not every kitty born with down syndrome-like symptoms can be a social media star, they can still be as happy as any other cat.
+Cats can live life to the fullest, no matter what challenges they have to overcome.
+And while not every kitty born with Down Syndrome-like symptoms can be a social media star, they can still be as happy as any other cat.
 All they need is a little bit of extra love and care.